greenmice-technologies/angular-cesium/README.md

 [Mit License](https://opensource.org/licenses/MIT)

 ## Support
-Angular Cesium is an open source project, feel free to open issues,ask questions and open PRs.
+ngx-cesium is an open source project, feel free to open issues,ask questions and open PRs.
 For additional support options contact us: [contact@articode.co](mailto:\\contact@articode.co).

 Articode is a software company that specializes in GIS solutions and is the creator and the maintainer of angular-cesium.